reutenkoivan/docusaurus-tde/docs/content/advanced/creating-hooks.md

 Inside your package we do not have strict requirements for the structure, but we recommend separating hooks into different directories depending on the time of their execution _(before, runtime, after)._

-:::tip Attention!
+:::tip
-**docusaurus-tde guarantees**, that the hooks will be executed in the order in which they are specified in the config.
+**docusaurus-tde guarantees**, that the hooks will be executed in the order in which they are specified in the config.<br/>
 _It is useful to understand that, because the hooks can modify the docusaurus config._
 :::